 Use texts to connect to supporters with cellphone numbers

-For a better idea of how peer to peer texting works check out the GOTV guide using peer-to-peer texting.
+For a better idea of how peer-to-peer texting works, check out the GOTV guide using peer-to-peer texting.

 Who runs a GOTV campaign?

 A GOTV campaign sometimes is outsourced to some like-minded groups and organizations that support your candidate.

 - Advocacy groups.

 These organizations deploy their own tactics and strategies to ensure their followers get out and vote.

 However, 501(c)(3) nonprofits can only engage in nonpartisan GOTV efforts.
 This means that a nonprofit organization can conduct a GOTV campaign as long as it aims to educate its audience and not promote a candidate or party.